Right to sit: United Kingdom

-The United Kingdom first passed a right to sit law on August 9, 1899, the Seats for Shop Assistants Act 1899, establishing that one seat should be provided in shops for every three women.
+The United Kingdom first passed a right to sit law on August 9, 1899, the Seats for Shop Assistants Act 1899 (62 & 63 Vict. c.
+21), establishing that one seat should be provided in shops for every three women.

 The United Kingdom ratified the International Labour Organization's Hygiene (Commerce and Offices) Convention, 1964 on 21 April 1967.

-In the United Kingdom, the Workplace (Health, Safety and Welfare) Regulations 1992 mandates that employers must provide suitable seating for workers when that are not engaged in work that requires standing.
+In the United Kingdom, the Workplace (Health, Safety and Welfare) Regulations 1992 mandates that employers must provide suitable seating for workers that are not engaged in work that requires standing.
 This regulation applies even to workers who can only sit down some of the time.
 Cashiers are expected to sit down for most of their shift, rather than stand.
 Floor staff in retail outlets are expected to stand for much of their shifts, but are still granted the right to sit down some of the time.
 The law also states that seating provided to workers must be "well-designed and comfortable" and must be regularly maintained and replaced when damaged."
 The law states that a "suitable seat shall be provided for each person at work in the workplace whose work includes operations of a kind that the work (or a substantial part of it) can or must be done sitting."
 Seating can only be considered suitable if it is "suitable for the person for whom it is provided as well as for the operations to be performed" and "a suitable footrest is also provided where necessary."

 The Health and Safety Handbook of the Royal Borough of Kensington and Chelsea in London states that "Suitable seats should be provided for workers to use during breaks."
 Suitable seating during a worker's break must be located in a suitable place where protective equipment need not be worn.
 Office workers who sit in office chairs are considered to already have suitable seating.
 Suitable rest areas with seating must be provided to workers and all new businesses must install separate break rooms.